-Welcome to the Operations Evaluation Department of the African Development Bank
+Welcome to the Independent Development Evaluation (IDEV) of the African Development Bank

-OPEV, the Operations Evaluation Department of the African Development Bank, is an independent unit tasked with enhancing the development effectiveness of the Bank’s operations.
-By conducting independent evaluations and proactively sharing best practice, OPEV ensures that the Bank and its stakeholders learn from past experience and plan and deliver development activities to the highest possible standards.
+IDEV the Independent Development Evaluation of the African Development Bank, is an independent and autonomous unit tasked with enhancing the development effectiveness of the Bank’s operations.
+By conducting independent evaluations and proactively sharing best practice, IDEV ensures that the Bank and its stakeholders learn from past experience and plan and deliver development activities to the highest possible standards.

-OPEV carries out independent evaluations of Bank operations, policies and strategies, working across projects, sectors, themes, regions and countries.
-In addition, OPEV oversees self-evaluation of projects conducted by operations departments.
+IDEV carries out independent evaluations of Bank operations, policies and strategies, working across projects, sectors, themes, regions, and countries.
+In addition, IDEV oversees the self-evaluation of projects conducted by operations departments.

-All of OPEV’s activities are designed to meet three key objectives:
+All of IDEV’s activities are designed to meet the following three key objectives:

-- To provide a basis for accountability to key stakeholders including citizens, governments, funders and partners, by evaluating and documenting the impact of the Bank’s activities.
-View OPEV Evaluations.
+1. To provide a basis for accountability to key stakeholders including citizens, governments, funders and partners, by evaluating and documenting the impact of the Bank’s activities.

-- To promote an evaluation culture within the Bank and regional member countries to encourage a process of continuing learning and improvement.
-View OPEV News and Opinion.
+3. To promote an evaluation culture within the Bank and regional member countries to encourage a process of continuous learning and improvement.

-OPEV has a wealth of experience, expertise and knowledge from evaluating the Bank’s development projects across Africa.
+IDEV has a wealth of experience, expertise, and knowledge from evaluating the Bank’s development projects across Africa.

 - Evaluation Cooperation Group